microsoft/bedrock/docs/azure-simple/README.md

 Each of the directories represent a common pattern supported within Bedrock.
 For more information see the [Bedrock github repo](https://github.com/microsoft/bedrock/tree/master/cluster/azure).

-## Setup Terraform Deployment Variables
+## Set Up Terraform Deployment Variables

 As mentioned, we will be using `azure-simple`.
 Changing to that directory and doing an `ls -l` command reveals: